Determining White Noise Forcing From Eulerian Observations in the Navier Stokes Equation: Numerical Results

 \section{Numerical Results}

-The purpose of this section is to demonstrate that the Bayesian formulation of the inverse problem described in this paper forms the basis for practical numerical inversion. {In particular we show that it is possible to recover white noise forcing of the Navier-Stokes equation from linear functionals of the velocity field.} In subsection \ref{num:fwd} we describe the numerical method used for the forward problem.
+{The purpose of this section is twofold: firstly to demonstrate that the Bayesian formulation of the inverse problem described in this paper forms the basis for practical numerical inversion; and secondly to study some properties of the posterior distribution on the white noise forcing, given observations of linear functionals of the velocity field.

+The numerical results move outside the strict remit of our theory in two directions.
+Firstly we work with periodic boundary conditions; this makes the computations fast, but simultaneously demonstrates the fact that the theory is readily extended from Dirichlet to other boundary conditions.
+Secondly we consider both (i) pointwise observations of the entire velocity field and (ii) observations found from the projection onto the lowest eigenfunctions of $A$ noting that the second form of observations are bounded linear functionals on $\IH$, as required by our theory, whilst the first form of observations are not.

+To extend our theory to periodic boundary conditions requires generalization of the Flandoli \cite{Flandoli94} theory from the Dirichlet to the periodic setting, which is not a technically challenging generalization.
+However consideration of pointwise observation functionals requires the proof of continuity of $u(t;\cdot, \cdot)$ as a mapping from $\cH$ into $\IH^s$ spaces for $s$ sufficiently large.
+Extension of the theory to include pointwise observation functionals would thus involve significant technical challenges, in particular to derive smoothing estimates for the semigroup underlying the Flandoli solution concept.
+Our numerical results will show that the posterior distribution for (ii) differs very little from that for (i), which is an interesting fact in its own right. }

+In subsection \ref{num:fwd} we describe the numerical method used for the forward problem.
 In subsection \ref{num:ips} we describe the inverse problem and the Metropolis-Hastings MCMC method used to probe the posterior.
 Subsection \ref{num:resdis} describes the numerical results.